 Note that the 'Download desktop version' button links to a program called Apowersoft Screen Recorder Pro.
-This is a trial version of a premium application, and is more limited than Online Screen Recorder.
+This is a trial version of a premium application and is more limited than Online Screen Recorder.

-Debut Video Capture is a new addition to our roundup of free screen recorders, and although its slightly dated design does it few favors, it's an extremely powerful program that can do much more than just capture what's happening on your PC monitor.
+Debut Video Capture is a new addition to our roundup of best free screen recorders, and although its slightly dated design does it few favors, it's an extremely powerful program that can do much more than just capture what's happening on your PC monitor.

 Debut Video Capture is currently in public beta, so we look forward to seeing the final release version with a lick of extra polish soon.